-It’s normal to lose around 100 hairs a day because of the normal growth cycle.
-But if you’re losing more, talk with your doctor to rule out any underlying medical conditions first before exploring your options.
+It’s common to lose around 100 hairs per day because of the typical growth cycle.
+If you’re losing more than that, talk with a doctor to rule out any underlying medical conditions before exploring your options.

-A full, healthy head of hair is central to many people’s appearance and self-confidence.
-If it begins to thin or fall out, it can be distressing.
-Fortunately, there are several things you can do to prevent hair loss or encourage hair growth.
+Many people consider a full, healthy head of hair central to their appearance and self-confidence.
+If your hair begins to thin or fall out, that can be distressing.
+But you might find it helpful to know that there are several things you can do to help prevent hair loss or encourage hair growth.

-The best way to slow or stop hair loss is to address the underlying cause – whether it’s childbirth, surgery, or another major stressor.
-If examples like these are factors, hair loss can be temporary (telogen effluvium) in some cases.
+The best way to slow or stop hair loss is to find and address the underlying cause.
+Hair loss stemming from factors such as childbirth, surgery, and stress can be temporary in some cases — a condition called telogen effluvium.

-In this article, we’ll break down 22 tips to stop hair loss and explore some frequently asked questions.
+In this article, we break down 22 tips that can help stop hair loss.
+We also explore some frequently asked questions.

 Language matters

-In this article, we use “male and female” to refer to someone’s sex as determined by their chromosomes, and “men and women” when referring to their gender (unless quoting from sources using nonspecific language).
+In this article, we use “male” and “female” to refer to someone’s sex as determined by their chromosomes and “men” and “women” when referring to their gender (unless quoting from sources that use nonspecific language).

 1. Mediterranean diet

-A 2018 study revealed that a diet containing raw vegetables and fresh herbs, like the Mediterranean diet, may reduce the risk of androgenic alopecia (female pattern baldness or male pattern baldness) or slow its onset.
+The results of a 2017 study suggest that a diet that includes raw vegetables and fresh herbs, such as the Mediterranean diet, may reduce the risk of androgenic alopecia (female pattern baldness or male pattern baldness) or slow its onset.

 2. Protein